yssource/crp/src/idioms/destructors.md

 C++, the drop method cannot be called manually.
 Instead the automatic "drop glue" implicitly calls the destructors of fields.

-## Lifetimes and destructors
+## Lifetimes, destructors, and destruction order

 C++ destructors are called in reverse order of construction when variables go out of scope, or for dynamically allocated objects, when they are deleted.
 This includes destructors of moved-from objects.

-In Rust, the drop order is similar to that of C++ (reverse order of declaration).
+In Rust, the drop order for items going out of scope is similar to that of C++ (reverse order of declaration).
 If additional specific details about the drop order are needed (e.g., for writing unsafe code), the full rules for the drop order are described in [the language reference](https://doc.rust-lang.org/reference/destructors.html).
 However, moving an object in Rust does not leave a moved-from object on which a destructor will be called.